kourge/sheriff/README.markdown

 default.
 These default tasks are meant to be run as a daily cron job.

 ### next_week_assignment ###
+This task assigns more sheriff for following weeks and runs every Wednesday; run it like this:

+    $ rake next_week_assignment weeks_ahead=2

-This task assigns more sheriff for next week and runs every Wednesday; for now it only fills one week ahead.
-It makes the assumption that no one specific is sheriffing and `#developer` fills in on the weekends.
+Without the `weeks_ahead` parameter it only fills one week ahead.
+It also makes the assumption that on the weekends, no one specific is sheriffing and `#developer` fills in.

 ### upcoming_notification ###
 This task is responsible for sending sheriffs emails `n` days before their duty